GIBIS-UNIFESP/wiRedPanda/README.md

 ![Alt text](images/wpanda.png?raw=true "WiRed Panda Screenshot")

+##License
-Copyright (C) 2015 - WiRed Panda Team.
+Copyright (C) 2015 - Davi Morales, Fábio Cappabianco, Héctor Castelli, Lucas Lellis and Rodrigo Torres.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by